BenjaminOtoo/Titanic-data-analysis/README.md

 # Titanic-data-analysis
-A simple machine learning model to predict wether or not a passenger survived or not.
+A simple machine learning model to predict wether or not a passenger survived.